Ray Busse

-Raymond Edward Busse (born September 25, 1948 in Daytona Beach, Florida) is a former Major League Baseball shortstop who played for the Houston Astros and St. Louis Cardinals in all or parts of three seasons spanning 1971–1974.
+Raymond Edward Busse (born September 25, 1948) is an American former Major League Baseball shortstop who played for the Houston Astros and St. Louis Cardinals in all or parts of three seasons spanning 1971–1974.
 He was traded along with Bobby Fenwick by the Astros to the Cardinals for Skip Jutze and Milt Ramírez on November 29, 1972.

 Ray attended Mainland High School in Daytona Beach, Florida.
 He then attended Daytona Beach Community College and was signed as an undrafted free agent by the Houston Astros in 1967.